amoonfana/amoonfana.github.io/_teaching/linux.md

 location: "Zhuhai, China"
 ---

-This course was ranked top 10% in the faculty.
+I finished teaching this course in 2022.
+This course was ranked in the top 10% within the faculty.

 Course Information
 ======